-The following are the related party transactions, recorded at the exchange amount as agreed to by the parties for the year ended December 31, 2020 and 2019, respectively:
+The following are the related party transactions, recorded at the exchange amount as agreed to by the parties for the year ended December 31, 2021 and 2020, respectively:

-- (a) Included in general and administrative expenses are amounts totaling \$122,521 (2019 \$127,321) for accounting, IT and management services provided by Halstone Corporate Services, a company related to the Corporation through Gavin Nelson, CFO of Doré, and an officer of Halstone. - (b) Included in general and administrative expenses are amounts totaling \$Nil (2019 \$2,250) for rent paid to Cordoba Minerals Corp., a company related to the Corporation through Mario Stifano, Executive Chairman of Doré, and previously CEO and Director of Cordoba. - (c) Included in consulting expenses are amounts totaling \$200,004 (2019 \$195,499) for management services paid to EDM Mining & Metals Advisory, a company related to the Corporation through Ernest Mast, President and CEO of the Corporation, as well as EDM. - (d) On December 12, 2019 the Corporation issued 1,484,700 common shares at a price of \$1.30 for a total fair value of \$1,930,110, to settle amounts owed through a short-term credit facility to Ocean Partners USA Inc.., a company related to the Corporation through Brent Omland, Director of Doré, and an officer of Ocean Partners Partners Ltd., parent of Ocean Partners USA Inc. - (e) As part of the CBay asset acquisition (see note 7), the Corporation issued promissory notes to Ocean Partners Investment Limited, a company related to the Corporation through Brent Omland, Director of AmAuCu and Doré, and an officer of Ocean Partners Ltd. At December 31, 2020, the fair value of the promissory notes has been determined to be \$Nil (2019 - \$Nil). - (f) On December 6, 2019, the Corporation received a short-term working capital loan from Ernest Mast, President and CEO of the Corporation in the amount of \$100,000.
-This facility was subsequently repaid on December 18, 2019 with interest in the amount of \$395.
-The facility was a bridge loan to cover working capital needs prior to the closing of the business combination transaction, and beared an interest rate of 12% per annum with no collateral.
-The interest terms were consistent with other short-term working capital facilities.
+- (a) Included in general and administrative expenses are amounts totaling \$131,079 (2020 \$122,521) for accounting, IT and management services provided by Halstone Corporate Services, a company related to the Corporation through Gavin Nelson, CFO of Doré, and an officer of Halstone. - (b) Included in consulting expenses are amounts totaling \$300,004 (2020 \$200,004) for exploration consulting and management services paid to EDM Mining & Metals Advisory, a company related to the Corporation through Ernest Mast, President and CEO of the Corporation, as well as EDM. - (c) As part of the CBay asset acquisition (see note 8), the Corporation issued promissory notes to Ocean Partners Investment Limited, a company related to the Corporation through Brent Omland, Director of AmAuCu and Doré, and an officer of Ocean Partners Ltd. At December 31, 2021, the fair value of the promissory notes has been determined to be \$Nil (2020 \$Nil).